joaovictorlopezpereira/joaovictorlopezpereira/README.md

-This profile belongs to João Victor Lopez Pereira.

 I'm a computer science student at the Federal University of Rio de Janeiro with a strong interest in Functional Programming, Data Structures, and Scientific Computing.
 I focus on Scheme and LaTeX,